BioinfoSupport/rnaseq/README.md

 # About
 This repository implements an RNA-seq pipeline, which is able to:

- 1. map reads in FASTQ.GZ format with HISAT2
+ 1. map reads in `.fastq.gz` format with HISAT2
- 2. quantify reads in a GTF file
+ 2. quantify gene expression
- 3. produce Quality Control plots with R
+ 3. produce quality control plots with R

 All required software are packaged into a (docker-)container which make it runnable on any platform.